 Over nearly a decade shepherding the Whirlpool brand, I learned a career’s worth about becoming a better creative, writing insightful strategy and truly listening to clients and colleagues.
 I’m forever grateful to have experienced firsthand, advertising’s ability to make a difference with our Habitat campaign.
 I will never forget all our globe-trotting adventures during our “Innovations” commercial TV shoots.
-And the elation from the launch of “Chores” campaign was a full-circle moment where strategy and creativity were perfectly married.
+And the elation from the launch of the “Chores” campaign was a full-circle moment where strategy and creativity were perfectly married.
 The examples below only scratch the surface but hopefully provide some understanding of the core brand truths that fueled the ideas.

 All projects: Strategy / Creative Direction / Art Direction / Design